 Here are some tips and suggestions for how to cope with and put an end to harassment from your boss, supervisor, or any other staff member, for that matter:

-1. Examine what behaviors from your boss or co-worker are making you feel bullied.
 What is making you feel fearful, anxious, and nervous?
 Not every negative interaction with your boss is necessarily a deliberate act of aggression.
 Getting constructive feedback about something that went wrong under your watch does not always constitute harassment.
 Your boss’s job, after all, is to mete out appropriate and fair discipline when it's needed.

 On the other hand, bullying and harassment can be so subtle that you're left feeling tired, demoralized, and worn out.
 What's worse is the feeling that you know something is not right, but you just can’t put your finger on what it is.